The definable content of homological invariants I: $\mathrm{Ext}$ & $\mathrm{lim}^1$: Introduction

+The main theorem in \cite{kanovei_baire_2000} is that every approximate morphism is close to a morphism.
+Hence every definable homomorphism $\mathbb{R}/N\to \mathbb{R}/N'$ is of the form $x\mapsto c\cdot x$.
+The question of whether similar Ulam stability phenomena exist for quotients of the $p$-adic groups appears in \cite[Section 8]{kanovei_ulam_2001}.
+The next theorem answers this in the more general context of quotients of arbitrary abelian pro-countable groups.
+For definitions of \emph{trivial}, \emph{approximately trivial}, and \emph{approximately generically trivial} homomorphisms, as well as for the proof of the theorem, we refer the reader to Section \ref{S:Ulam}, where we develop the appropriate Ulam stability framework.

-\begin{theorem} Let $f\colon G/N\to G'/N'$ be a definable homomorphism between groups with a Polish cover, where $G$ is abelian and non-Archimedean and $N$ is dense in $G$. \begin{enumerate} \item If $N'$ is countable then $f$ is trivial; \item If $N'$ is locally profinite then $f$ is approximately trivial; \item If $N'$ is non-Archimedean in its Polish topology then $f$ is approximately generically trivial. \end{enumerate} \end{theorem} It is worth pointing out that the results (1) and (2) above are optimal, as illustrated by Examples \ref{Example:trivial} and \ref{Example:trivial2}.
+\begin{theorem} Let $f\colon G/N\to G'/N'$ be a definable homomorphism between groups with a Polish cover, where $G$ is abelian and non-Archimedean and $N$ is dense in $G$. \begin{enumerate} \item If $N'$ is countable then $f$ is trivial; \item If $N'$ is locally profinite then $f$ is approximately trivial; \item If $N'$ is non-Archimedean in its Polish topology then $f$ is approximately generically trivial. \end{enumerate} \end{theorem} Results (1) and (2) above are optimal, as illustrated by Examples \ref{Example:trivial} and \ref{Example:trivial2}.